Malcolm Butler Will Conquer Again

 If there are no skeletons, Butler has every reason to hold a grudge.
 Randy Moss.
 Jamie Collins.
 Chandler Jones.
 He's the latest Patriot to be effectively kicked into the back alley.

 Nevertheless, Butler thinks back to the last four seasons and smiles.
-The sight of Brady, "awkward" and "weird," toting around a trapper keeper that he claims is fatter than James Harrison's arms will always be cherished.
+The sight of Brady, "awkward" and "weird," toting around a Trapper Keeper that he claims is fatter than James Harrison's arms will always be cherished.
 As will that first camp, that first Brady interception, that decision to jump Wilson's slant.
 Dungy's book and a new contract certainly helped him move on.
 But most of all, Butler realized that if anybody in the league can come back from such a public shaming, damnit, it's him.

 That he's built for this.